Bhavya2065/React-Js/src/interview_questions.md

 ### Hook Rules:
 1. Only call hooks at the top level (not inside loops, conditions, or nested functions)
-2. Only call hooks from React function components or custom hooks
+2. Hooks can only be called inside of the body of a function component.

 ---